kubernetes101/pib-dev/docs/outer-loop-multi-cluster.md

 ## Create 3 Clusters

+- Use one Azure Resource Group
-- One in each region
+- Create a cluster in each region
   - You can use different names as long as they are unique
+  - Naming format
+    - region (central, east, west)
+    - state
+    - city
+    - store_number

     ```bash

     flt create \
-        -g $MY_BRANCH-fleet
+        -g $MY_BRANCH-fleet \
         -c central-tx-$MY_BRANCH-1001 \
         -c east-ga-$MY_BRANCH-1001 \
         -c west-wa-$MY_BRANCH-1001